 BONUS #11 – Satisfaction

 In a world where we can hire almost everything out, there is something to be said for the satisfaction of doing it ourselves.
-Self-reliance in skills and knowledge brings a peace that cannot come any other way.
+Self-reliance increases each time you add a new skill to your skillset.
+Even better, you can now pass along that skill and knowledge to the next generation.
 Providing for our families is our number one job and doing it well is a wonderful thing.